Howard Hawks: Awards and recognition

 From the film industry, he received three nominations for Outstanding Directorial Achievement in Motion Pictures from the Directors Guild of America for Red River in 1949, The Big Sky in 1953, and Rio Bravo in 1960.
 He was inducted into the Online Film and Television Association's Hall of Fame for his directing in 2005.
 For his contribution to the motion picture industry, Howard Hawks has a star on the Hollywood Walk of Fame at 1708 Vine Street.
-He was nominated for Academy Award for Best Director in 1942 for Sergeant York, but he received his only Oscar in 1974 as an Honorary Award from the Academy.
-He was cited as, "a master filmmaker whose creative efforts hold a distinguished place in world cinema".
+He was nominated for Academy Award for Best Director in 1942 for Sergeant York, but he received his only Oscar in 1974 as an Honorary Award from the academy.
+He was cited as "a giant of the American cinema whose pictures, taken as a whole, represent one of the most consistent, vivid, and varied bodies of work in world cinema" and "a master filmmaker whose creative efforts hold a distinguished place in world cinema."

-Legacy
+Influence and legacy

 In the 1950s, Eugene Archer, a film fan, was planning on writing a book on important American film directors such as John Ford.
 However, after reading Cahiers du Cinéma, Archer learned that the French film scene was more interested in Alfred Hitchcock and Howard Hawks.
-Books were not written on Hawks until the Sixties and a full biography on Hawks wasn't published until 1997, twenty years after his death.
+Books were not written on Hawks until the 1960s, and a full biography on Hawks wasn't published until 1997, twenty years after his death.
 Film critic Andrew Sarris cited Howard Hawks as "the least known and least appreciated Hollywood director of any stature".
-According to professor of film studies Ian Brookes, Hawks is not as well known as other directors, because of his lack of association with a particular genre such as Ford with Western and Hitchcock with thriller.
+According to professor of film studies Ian Brookes, Hawks is not as well known as other directors, because of his lack of association with a particular genre such as Ford with Westerns and Hitchcock with thrillers.
 Hawks worked across many genres including gangster, film noir, musical comedy, romantic comedy, screwball comedy, Western, aviation, and combat.
 Moreover, Hawks preferred not to associate with major studios during his film production.
-He worked for all major studios at least once on short term contract, but many of his films were produced under his own name.
+He worked for all major studios at least once on short-term contract, but many of his films were produced under his own name.
 The simplicity of his narratives and stories may also have contributed to his under-recognition.
-Commercially, his films were successful, but he received little critical acclaim except for one Academy Award nomination for Best Director for Sergeant York (he lost to John Ford for How Green Was My Valley), and an Honorary Academy Award presented to him two years before his death.
+Commercially, his films were successful, but he received little critical acclaim except for one Academy Award nomination for Best Director for Sergeant York (he lost to John Ford for How Green Was My Valley) and an Honorary Academy Award presented to him two years before his death.